AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/VersionType/README.md

 VersionType Class
 =================
-AutomationML 2.1 APIThis class is a wrapper for the CAEX element 'Version'.
+This class is a wrapper for the CAEX element 'Version'.

 Inheritance Hierarchy